nshkrdotcom/mabeam/TEST_ISSUES_REPORT.md

 3. `test/mabeam_test.exs` (6 issues)
 4. `test/mabeam/foundation/communication/event_bus_test.exs` (5 issues)

-Without these fixes, the test suite will continue to be flaky, unreliable, and fail to demonstrate proper OTP practices to learners.
+Without these fixes, the test suite will continue to be flaky, unreliable, and fail to demonstrate proper OTP practices.